pmccarthy/architecture/rfcs/0000-single-cluster-dnspolicy.md

 The [`DNSPolicy`](https://github.com/Kuadrant/multicluster-gateway-controller/blob/main/pkg/apis/v1alpha1/dnspolicy_types.go) API (v1alpha1), was implemented as part of our multi cluster gateway offering using OCM and as such the design and implementation were influenced heavily by how we want multi cluster dns to work.

 * Decouple the API entirely from OCM and multi cluster specific concepts.
-* Simplify the DNS record structure created for a gateway listeners host.
+* Simplify the DNS record structure created for a gateway listeners host for single cluster use.
 * Improve the likelihood of adoption by creating an integration path for other kubernetes dns controllers such as [external-dns](https://github.com/kubernetes-sigs/external-dns).

 # Guide-level explanation